Did you know that Google can read non-HTML files such as PDFs, spreadsheets, and presentations?

 Here’s a screenshot to give you an idea where to look for document properties in a Word doc – before saving it as a PDF.

-Heads-up: I use Word for Mac 2015.
+Heads-up: this screenshot is from Word for Mac 2015.
 It might look slightly different in your version of Word.

 Soooo… What Are PDFs Good For?